Prolate spheroids settling in a quiescent fluid: clustering, microstructures and collisions: Results and discussion

-On the other hand, the order parameter $\langle P_2 \rangle (r)$, which quantifies the preferential orientation of particle pairs, is defined as the angular average of the second Legendre polynomial \citep{yinHinderedSettlingVelocity2007, fornariClusteringIncreasedSettling2018}:
+In addition, we also compute the order parameter $\langle P_2 \rangle (r)$ to measure the orientational feature of the particle microstructures.
+The order parameter is defined as the angular average of the second Legendre polynomial \citep{yinHinderedSettlingVelocity2007, fornariClusteringIncreasedSettling2018}:

 in which ${P_2}\left( {\cos \varphi } \right) = \left( {3{{\cos }^2}\varphi - 1} \right)/2$.
-The value of $\langle P_2 \rangle (r)$ is equal to 1 for the case of all particle pairs with separation $r$ aligning vertically, 0 for the isotropic arrangement, and -1/2 if the particle pairs are horizontally aligned \citep{yinHinderedSettlingVelocity2007}.
-In figure \ref{fig:rdf_order} (b), we depict the order parameter as the function of radial separation distance $r$ at different volume fraction.
+The value of $\langle P_2 \rangle (r)$ would be equal to 1 if all particle pairs with the separation $r$ are vertically aligned, 0 for the isotropic arrangement, and -1/2 if the particle pairs are horizontally aligned \citep{yinHinderedSettlingVelocity2007}.
+In figure \ref{fig:rdf_order} (b), we depict the order parameter as a function of the radial separation distance $r$ at different volume fractions.
 In all cases under consideration, the order parameter is greater than zero at $r=2b$, indicating the tendency of nearby particle pairs to align vertically.
-This observation also manifests the hydrodynamic interactions induced by particle wakes in the present system.
-While, with the growth of particle volume fraction, the peak value of $\langle P_2 \rangle$ is reduced, which is in agreement with the attenuation of particle microstructures in dense suspensions as shown in figure \ref{fig:pairfunc}.
-Additionally, $\langle P_2 \rangle (r)$ decays to zero rapidly with the increase of separation distance $r$ in the suspensions with $\phi \ge 2\%$, indicating the recovery to an isotropic particle distribution.
-However, in the cases with lower volume fractions, the order parameter does not converge to zero with a slightly positive value even for long-distance particle separation of $r\sim 10 D_{eq}$, which indicates that the wake-flow-induced hydrodynamic interactions have a long working distance in dilute suspensions.
+This phenomenon again manifests the DKT-like hydrodynamic interactions among settling particles in the present system, which also make difference even at $\phi\geq5\%$ with weak particle clustering.
+While, the peak value of $\langle P_2 \rangle$ decreases as the volume fraction increases, indicating the weakening influence of particle wakes.
+Additionally, $\langle P_2 \rangle (r)$ decays with the separation distance $r$ rapidly to $\langle P_2 \rangle \sim 0$, indicating the recovery to an isotropic particle arrangement, in the suspensions with $\phi \ge 2\%$.
+However, for the lower volume fractions, the order parameter does not completely decay to zero with a small residual positive value even for the long-distance particle separation of $r\sim 10 D_{eq}$.
+This indicates that the wake-induced hydrodynamic interactions have a long working distance for sparsely distributed particles in dilute suspensions.

-In the previous studies of settling particles, the degree of particle clustering is usually quantified by the maximum value of RDF \citep{zaidiDirectNumericalSimulation2014,fornariClusteringIncreasedSettling2018,zaidiParticleResolvedDirect2018}.
-However, in the present work, we find that the monotonic decrease of the maximum value of $g(r)$ (see figure \ref{fig:rdf_order} (a)) does not agree with the non-monotonic variation of particle clustering, as quantified by the standard deviation of the normalized Voronoi volume (see figure \ref{fig:Voronoi} (b)).
-The inconsistency primarily exists in the very dilute suspensions with $\phi<1\%$.
-To interpret this inconsistency, we further look into the statistics of the nearest neighbor distance (NND) of particles.
-NND of the $i$th particle is defined as \citep{zaidiDirectNumericalSimulation2014}: